 Long before the sound of the starting gun, dozens of potential 2020 Democratic presidential candidates have already hit the road to workshop their vision, experiment with catchphrases and test policy ideas.
 Many deny any presidential aspirations, but it’s too soon to count them out.

-A couple of Democrats have declared candidacy.
+A few Democrats have declared candidacy or taken the intermediate step of forming an exploratory committee.
 Many others are looking like a candidate based on their recent messaging and events, even several — like Sen. Elizabeth Warren — who have stated they’re not running.
 Others are leaving their options open or have said no, but speculation continues.

 A traditional launching pad for the presidency, this class will have to overcome frustration with Washington.